ckattenberg/cmportfolio/README.md

 ### Corpus

 For this course, I will compare Beatles songs written (predominantly) by Paul McCartney to those written (predominantly) by John Lennon.
-To this end I will create two playlists on Spotify.
+To this end I created two playlists on Spotify.
 One playlist for the McCartney songs and one for the Lennon songs.
-I will use the following webpage: http://www.myrsten.nu/worldnet/beatlesongs.htm as a guide to determine which song was written by whom.
+I used the following webpage: http://www.myrsten.nu/worldnet/beatlesongs.htm as a guide to determine which song was written by whom.
 The corpus contains 142 songs in total (70 written by Paul McCartney and 72 written by John Lennon).